vcc.ca

 Context and Purpose

-Vancouver Community College (VCC; the College) is committed to providing a respectful, working and learning environment that supports tolerance and diversity, and which is free of Harassment, Discrimination, and Bullying.
+Vancouver Community College (VCC; the College) is committed to providing a respectful working and learning environment that supports tolerance and diversity, and which is free of discrimination, harassment and bullying.

 All students and employees are entitled to be treated with dignity and respect.